vbookshelf/Business-Reources-for-the-Shy-Ai-Developer/README.md

 <br>
 <br>

+### Classic Books

+How to Win Friends and Influence People<br>
+by Dale Carnegie

+Rich Dad Poor Dad<br>
+by Robert Kiyosaki

+On Writing Well<br>
+by William Zinsser

+The Elements of Style<br>
+by Strunk and White

+### Other Resources for the Perplexed

 How to turn your idea into a business model in less than 1 hour.<br>
 Video by Raw Startup<br>